defenseunicorns/data_engineering_technical_assessment/README.md

 ### Allowed Parts

 When ordering parts against components, it is important that the parts are allowed to be ordered against that component.
 Unfortunately, only the current allowed parts list survived the disaster so the deprecated parts parings must be inferred from the orders.
+You can assume a pairing that is not in `data/allowed_parts.csv` is deprecated.
 Allowed parts mappings:
 * `component_id`: References components table
 * `part_id`: References parts table
-* `deprecated`: Whether this component / part pairing is currently in the allowed parts list `component_id` and `primary_key` tuples must be unique (and serve as the primary key)
+* `deprecated`: Whether this component / part pairing is currently in the allowed parts list `component_id` and `part_id` tuples must be unique (and serve as the primary key)

 ### Users